Some links in this post may be affiliate links

 After the roots have formed sever the stem just below the covered part.

-Place in a shaded well-lit place and maintain the soil moist until the new Monstera siltepecana is well established.
+Place in a warm, well-lit place and maintain the soil moist until the new Monstera siltepecana is well established after which you can begin routine care.

 2. The second method involves coating the stem of your Silver Monstera at a node with a rooting hormone.
 Surround the node with damp moss and then cover it with a polythene film or clear plastic wrap.